 WHO has developed a process for assessing and listing unlicensed vaccines, therapeutics, and diagnostics during public health emergencies.
 Through that process, several vaccines not available in the United States have received Emergency Use Listing (EUL).
-When the final CSU Vaccination Policy is adopted, CIIS will accept proof of vaccination with any international vaccine that has been authorized for emergency use by WHO, consistent with CDC and CDPH guidance.

 Why should I get the vaccine?

 - To protect your personal health, as well as that of others, including friends, loved ones, and your campus community.
 Getting immunized helps prevent serious illness, even death, due to COVID-19.

 - Vaccines are safe, effective, free, and convenient at upcoming campus clinics.

 - The vaccine helps to prevent the COVID-19 virus from spreading and replicating, which would allow it to mutate and possibly become more resistant to vaccines.

 - The sooner we stop the spread of COVID-19, including variants.

 Additional questions?
 For questions or concerns about this process, please email: firstname.lastname@example.org

 As faculty, how can I bring a guest lecturer to campus?